10 of the Best Value Stocks to Invest in Now

 Value stocks are safe stocks in volatile stock market

 Value investing may seem boring, but can pay off in the long run.
 In this time of economic instability, value investing can be a great way for investors to build a slow and steady growth in their portfolios.
-Growth stocks may get more attention, but value stocks can stand the test of time.
+Growth stocks and cryptocurrencies may get more attention, but value stocks can stand the test of time.
 For investors taking a long-term view and that can exercise patience, value stocks are a safer option.

 Diversification is key in value investing